mfitzwinick/password-generator/README.md

 # Acknowledgments

 I'd like to thank Bryan Swarthout and Wilson Lam at UCLA.
-In particular, Bryan was extremely helpful in getting me through the functions on this project.
+In particular, Bryan was extremely helpful in getting me through the functions on this project, and William helped me with re-thinking my logic.
+Thanks also to Alex S and Nate.